LogoWhen Should I Travel?

 Barbados has two main travel seasons: the dry season (December–April), which brings high prices and heavy tourist numbers, and the wet season (July–November), which sees more rainfall and fewer visitors.

-But nestled between those extremes?
-You’ll find May and June — the island’s shoulder season, and arguably the best time to visit Bridgetown if you're after low prices and good weather.
+Nestled between those extremes are May and June — the island’s shoulder season, and arguably the best time to visit Bridgetown if you're after low prices and good weather.

 Why June works so well:

-- Still in the dry-ish zone: The real wet season doesn’t ramp up until July, so June gets occasional showers, but most days are still beach-perfect
+• Still in the dry-ish zone: Real wet season doesn’t ramp up until July, so June sees only brief showers.

-- Island buzz, not overload: Restaurants, bars, and tours are open, but without the reservation stress of high season
+• Island buzz, not overload: Everything’s open, but without the reservation stress of peak months.

-May offers slightly drier weather, but June tends to be the better value overall.
-You’ll also beat hurricane season, which doesn't usually impact Barbados until August–October.
+May is slightly drier, but June tends to be the better overall value.
+You’ll also beat the main hurricane window, which usually starts in August.

 Cheapest Flights to Bridgetown & When to Book

-Your gateway to paradise is Grantley Adams International Airport (BGI), about 30 minutes from downtown Bridgetown.
-It’s the only major airport on the island, so if you're aiming to visit Bridgetown affordably, this is your sole but solid option.
+Your gateway is Grantley Adams International Airport (BGI), about 30 minutes from downtown Bridgetown.
+It’s the only major airport on the island, so all deals funnel through here.

 Booking Tips:

-- Look for flights in late May or early June – prices drop fast after Easter
+• Search late May / early June – prices drop fast after Easter.

-- Fly midweek (Tues/Wed) to dodge weekend spikes
+• Fly mid-week (Tue/Wed) to dodge weekend spikes.

-Bridgetown doesn’t have regional airport alternatives — fly direct to BGI and you’ll be beachside in under an hour.
+There are no regional airport alternatives — fly direct to BGI and you’ll be beach-side in under an hour.

 Bridgetown Weather in May, June, September & October